Wavelength to Frequency Calculator

 Frequency and Wavelength in RF Engineering

-Most Radio engineers are used to referring to regions of the electromagnetic spectrum in terms frequency – for instance the Wi-Fi band is 2.4 GHz and 5 GHz.
+Most radio engineers are used to referring to regions of the electromagnetic spectrum in terms frequency – for instance the Wi-Fi band is 2.4 GHz and 5 GHz.

 The exception is when you get to lower frequencies in HF and VHF.
 At these bands, hobbyists and technologists refer to wavelength.
 For instance the 2 meter and 70 cm bands.
 It can be a little confusing sometimes.